jcoding253/record-of-misc-skills/README.md

 # Record-of-Misc-Skills

-#I wanted a place where I could list skills I have explored but haven't implemented in a project yet.
+#A place where I could list all of my skills including skills I have explored but haven't implemented in a project yet.

-#Undocumented experience: Github, VSCode, some Powershell, a lot of Bash and Kubuntu Linux (hundreds of hours it feels like)
+#Undocumented skills: Github, VSCode, some Powershell, CLI Bash on my Kubuntu Linux production OS (more than 100 hours in

-#Documented experience: Beginner mySQL.
+practice and research), Built 2 High Functioning Computer Rigs (2 month project and research)

+#Skills documented in my other project repos: Terraform, Kubernetes, Python, Bash, JavaScript, C++.

+#Skills documented in this repo (details below), but not other projects yet: MySQL

-#1st document- beginner SQL commands including: CREATE, USE, INSERT INTO, UPDATE, ALTER, ADD, REMOVE, SELECT, DROP, WHERE, DISTINCT, LIKE, INNER JOIN, LEFT JOIN, GROUP BY, HAVING, DELETE, PRIMARY KEY, FOREIGN KEY, NULL, DESC, AS, OR, AND, INT, VARCHAR.
+#1st document MySQL: beginner SQL commands including: CREATE, USE, INSERT INTO, UPDATE, ALTER, ADD, REMOVE, SELECT, DROP,
+WHERE, DISTINCT, LIKE, INNER JOIN, LEFT JOIN, GROUP BY, HAVING, DELETE, PRIMARY KEY, FOREIGN KEY, NULL, DESC, AS, OR, AND, INT, VARCHAR.